We measure the hardness of metal by using the Vickers hardness test, which provides accurate and reliable results.

 A square base, pyramid-shaped diamond is used for testing, and loads are typically very light.
 Microhardness methods are suitable for testing metals, ceramics, composites, and almost any other type of material.
 Hardness is defined as the resistance to indentation and determined by measuring the permanent depth of the indentation.
 As a rule, the smaller the indentation left in the metal, the harder the metal.

-In order to provide accurate results from the Vickers hardness test, adequate sample preparation is necessary to ensure that the specimen provided is small enough to be able to fit into the tester itself.
-The surface of the specimen must be smooth in order to permit a regular indentation shape and good measurement, and the test sample should always be held perpendicular to the indenter.
+To provide accurate results, we ensure that the surface of the specimen is smooth in order to permit a regular indentation shape and good measurement, and the test sample is always held perpendicular to the indenter.

-The prepared samples at CBE+ Laboratories are mounted into a plastic medium which enables us to facilitate effective preparation and accurate testing.
-We also ensure that the indentations made are as large as possible in order to maximise the resolution of the measurement.
+The samples prepared at CBE+ Laboratories are mounted into a plastic medium which enables us to facilitate effective preparation and accurate testing.
+We also ensure that the indentations made are as large as possible to maximise the resolution of the measurement.

 Whether you have a specific project in mind or simply want to find out more about our approach and capabilities, we would be delighted to hear from you.01246 529014 Williamthorpe Industrial Park, Holmewood, Chesterfield S42 5UZ